eno-lab/IMU-based-HAR-benchmark/README.md

 - trained_models   # trained models/weights are stored.
 - dataset          # please put the dataset as-is downloaded from their website. plz see dataset_file_list.txt.
 - opt_app          # optional utilities.
 Please see the header of the files.
+- models           # Models should be stored here.
+In this repository, there are several sample models and the models used in iSPLInception.
 ```

 # Related repositories @ 2023/10/13